maherou/Teaching/Archive/ATaleOfThreeCS373Students-pre-Fall-2023.md

 **Narrator:** AFTER THE SECOND DAY OF CLASS

-**Narrator:** CS373 students have just completed two 373 classes.
+**Narrator:** Capstone students have just completed two classes.
 Let’s see what they have to say.

 **Null:** I heard this was a tough course, but I don’t get it.
-There are really only a few assignments, and the last one is just gluing three of them together.
+There are really only a few assignments, and the last one is just gluing a few of them together.
 This will be easy.
 Time for some League of Legends!

 **Dux:** DH said we should start finding our resources right away, but I’m going to pick an easy topic.
 Maybe I’ll just do the same project I did for databases last semester.
 Yeah, that’s a good idea!